SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/model-generalities.md

 [^65]: [AIC, AICC, BIC and Hannan-Quinn criteria are used by
     X-13ARIMA-SEATS while BIC (TRAMO definition)](../theory/SA_lin.html#model-selection-criteria) by TRAMO/SEATS.
 These criteria
-    are used in seasonal adjustment procedures for the selection of the proper ARIMA model.
+    are used in seasonal adjustment procedures for the selection of the optimum ARIMA model.
 The model with the smaller value of the model selection criteria is preferred.

 [^66]: Maximum Likelihood Estimation is a statistical method for